9: Files#

 └── README.md

-If your program analysis.py is running inside the code/ folder, the file results.csv is not in a subfolder — it’s in a sibling folder called data/.
-To reach it, you need to go up one level first (from code/ to my_project/), then down into data/:
+If your program analysis.py is running inside the code/ folder, you can read rawdata.csv with the filepath "inputs/rawdata.csv" (which basically says “look for the inputs folder, then go inside and look for the file with the name rawdata.csv).
+But you can’t do that with the file results.csv, because it is not in a subfolder — it’s in a sibling folder called outputs/.
+To reach it, you need to first go up one level (from code/ to my_project/), then down into outputs/, and after you are in that folder, look for the file with the name results.csv:

 You can read .. as “go to the parent folder.”
 Here’s how the path breaks down: